astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 In addition to subscribing to Astronomer's built-in alerts, you can also create custom alerts and push them to Astronomer.

-Platform and Deployment alerts are defined in YAML via the Prometheus Helm chart.
+Platform and Deployment alerts are defined in YAML and pushed to your platform via the Prometheus Helm chart.
 For example, the following alert will fire if more than 2 Airflow Schedulers across the platform are not heartbeating for more than 5 minutes:

 ```yaml
 prometheus: